Parent-Child Program

 WSP and our Parent-Child Program welcome families of all identities and backgrounds with open arms and hearts.

-For the Winter/Spring 2023 session, the WSP Parent-Child Program has three components serving families with children 0-3 years:
+For the Fall/Winter 2024 session, the WSP Parent-Child Program has three components serving families with children 0-3 years:

-Classes for families with infants birth*-11 months/not-yet-walking and a parent or caregiver
+Classes for a parent or caregiver and an infant aged birth*-11 months/not-yet-walking

 Bring your infant and join in creating a safe, nurturing, community space with other families.
 Strengthen confidence in your own capacities and those of your baby, and deepen your understanding of the magical unfolding that takes place in the first year of life, in some of the following ways: